erikaduan/introductory_maths/03_scripts/02_vectors-introduction.md

 ![n](https://latex.codecogs.com/png.latex?n "n") dimensions.

-Vectors can have any number of dimensions and are mathematical objects that can be added or multipled i.e. transformed into another vector.
+Vectors can have any number of dimensions and are mathematical objects that can be added or multiplied i.e. transformed into another vector.

 Different types of vectors exist: